You've Been Framed!: History

-This was short lived, and visual continuity was replaced with a narrator, voiced by Harry Hill, in late 2004, which meant that for the first time since the show began, there was no longer a studio set, audience or on-screen personality.
+In Autumn 2004, visual continuity was replaced with a narrator, voiced by Harry Hill, which meant that for the first time since the show began, there was no longer a studio set, audience or on-screen personality.
 Hill provides humorous commentary on the clips via voice-over, which means more clips can be shown.
 This also uses a short version of a short-lived 2003 intro, which was used in the Jonathan Wilkes era, and was used until 2007.

 In the series' ninth year of transmission, ITV started another home videos series, Animals Do the Funniest Things featuring humorous clips of animals, which, although originally produced by LWT when it was first broadcast in 1999, was produced by Granada Television from 2002, therefore becoming Granada's second home video television series after You've Been Framed!.

 Submission of clips to You've Been Framed! is free of postage, and in later years, the show began accepting clips via e-mail, and more lately, the inclusion of mobile phone videos; noted on-screen by a small mobile symbol in the corner of the screen, resembling a digital on-screen graphic.
+Originally, £100 was paid for every submitted clip that was shown.
+This was soon increased to £250 where it remained for the rest of the show's run.
 Granada Reports newsreader Andrew Brittain was a regular announcer from 1991 until the end of the Jonathan Wilkes era in 2003 when he left Granada Reports.

-Nowadays on the show, Hill makes regular obtuse references to the Norfolk market town of Swaffham, in reprisal of the serious injuries he once received in a bizarre bird attack in the town.
-Additionally, whenever a woman vaguely resembles former host Lisa Riley, Hill refers to her as his "arch-nemesis".
-The latter is an example of how many of Hill's commentaries refer to people vaguely resembling celebrities as such celerities.
+In later series, Hill made regular obtuse references to the Norfolk market town of Swaffham, in reprisal of the serious injuries he once received in a bizarre bird attack in the town.
+Additionally, whenever a woman vaguely resembles former host Lisa Riley, Hill referred to her as his "arch-nemesis".
+The latter was an example of how many of Hill's commentaries refer to people vaguely resembling celebrities as such celebrities.
 Even if someone resembles Hill, he will himself refer to himself as the person in the clip.
 For a period when Hill's television series Harry Hill's TV Burp was produced, the latter show would be broadcast directly after You've Been Framed! on ITV1, and Hill would occasionally make references to the consecutive scheduling on Harry Hill's TV Burp.
 The latter show's official book also features a section dedicated to You've Been Framed!, where Hill refers to it as "your second favourite show on television".

-Cancellation

-On 21 February 2023, it was reported that ITV had axed the show after 33 years being on the air.
+On 21 February 2023, ITV announced that there would be no new series that year, and that there were no plans for it to return in 2024.